techie-joe/core/_includes/demo-new.md

 ### The Mysterious H3

 The H3 is like that friend who wears sunglasses indoors.
 Mysterious.
 Cool.
-A bit unnecessary sometimes, but when used right—chef’s kiss!
+A bit unnecessary sometimes, but when used right &mdash; chef’s kiss!
 H3 loves details and subtopics.
 But if you go too deep, suddenly you’re in H6 territory, and nobody reads that far.

 #### The Forgotten H4